Souvikbera19/Expense_Tracker/README.md

 ### 1. Installation

-Clone the repository and install the dependencies:
+Clone the repository and install all dependencies:

 ```bash
 # Sync/install all dependencies into the virtual environment